-Honokiol inhibits lung tumorigenesis in an NTCUinduced lung SCC mouse model model, which limits their ability to assess the use of honokiol in a chemopreventive setting.
+Recently, a study of honokiol in a xenograft lung tumor model demonstrated significant growth inhibition (25).
+However, this study utilized immunocompromised animal model, which limits their ability to assess the use of honokiol in a chemopreventive setting.
 To better assess the potential for honokiol to be used as a chemopreventive agent, testing the efficacy of honokiol in a mouse strain with chemically induced precancerous lesions would be necessary.
-In this study, we used an NTCU-induced lung SCC model, which has been used for years in our laboratory as a successful mouse lung SCC model, which is organ specific and captures well-defined pathologic development from normal to bronchial hyperplasia, metaplasia, SCC in situ, and finally, SCC as seen in human (17-19).
+In this study we used a NTCU-induced lung SCC model, which has been used for years in our lab as a successful mouse lung SCC model, which is organ specific and captures well-defined pathologic development from normal to bronchial hyperplasia, metaplasia, SCC in situ, and finally, SCC as seen in human (17-19).
 During the study, honokiol did not cause significant body weight loss in mice (data not shown).
-As shown in Fig. 1A and B, NTCU treatment caused the full spectrum of lesions, with the distributions of lesions as the following: normal (20.5% $\pm$ 1.7%), hyperplasia (42.3% $\pm$ 3.7%), metaplasia (12.8% $\pm$ 2.8%), and SCC (24.4% $\pm$ 3.6%).
-Among these different bronchial histologies, normal, hyperplasia and invasive SCCs represent most commonly observed histology.
-Honokiol, given by oral gavage at 10 mg/kg body weight dosage significantly reduced the percentage of SCC bronchial to $11.0\% \pm 3.3\%$ (Fig. 1A, right and Fig. 1B, compared with control group, P value = 0.011).
-At the same time, honokiol increased the percentage of normal bronchial architecture to $38.5\% \pm 3.3\%$ (compared with control group, P value = 0.004).
-Lung SCC phenotype was also further confirmed by nuclear p63 staining (Fig. 1A), which strongly stained poorly differentiated squamous cell in control group, and was decreased in honokiol-treated mouse lungs.
+As shown in Fig. 1A and 1B, NTCU treatment caused the full spectrum of lesions, with the distributions of lesions as the following: normal $(20.5 \pm 1.7\%)$, hyperplasia $(42.3 \pm 3.7\%)$, metaplasia $(12.8 \pm 2.8\%)$, and SCC $(24.4 \pm 3.6\%)$.
+Among these different bronchial histology, normal, hyperplasia and invasive SCC represent most commonly observed histology.
+Honokiol, given by oral gavage at 10 mg/kg body weight dosage significantly reduced the percentage of SCC bronchial to $11.0\% \pm 3.3\%$ (Fig. 1A, right panel and Fig. 1B, compare to control group, p value = 0.011).
+At the same time, honokiol increased the percentage of normal bronchial architecture to $38.5\% \pm 3.3\%$ (compare to control group, p value = 0.004).
+Lung SCC phenotype was also further confirmed by nuclear p63 staining (Fig. 1A), which strongly stained poorly differentiated squamous cell in control group, and was decreased in honokiol treated mouse lungs.
 These results suggest that honokiol effectively blocked the progression to invasive SCC and could be a potential chemopreventive agent for lung SCC.